sevvandi/composits/README.md

 <!-- badges: end -->

 The goal of *composits* is to find outliers in compositional, multivariate and univariate time series.
-It is an ensemble method that uses the packages *forecast*, *tsoutliers*, *anomalize* and *otsad*.
+It is an outlier ensemble method that uses the packages *forecast*, *tsoutliers*, *anomalize* and *otsad*.

 ## Installation